hoodiehq-archive/node-multicouch/README.md

 CouchDB allows you to run multiple separate instances from the same installation.
 So in addition to the default installation you can launch more.

 To do that, you will need to adjust a few configuration variables.
-Namly:
+Namely:

  * The TCP port to bind to.
  * The database directory.